scala-ide/scalariform/README.rst

 Default: ``false``

-With this set to ``true``, class (and trait / object) declarations which span multiple lines, it will be formatted so that either the the inheritance section is doubly indented.
+With this set to ``true``, class (and trait / object) declarations will be formatted as recommended_ by the Scala Style Guide. if the declaration section spans multiple lines, it will be formatted so that either the parameter section or the inheritance section is doubly indented.
+This provides a visual distinction from the members of the class.
+For example:

 .. code:: scala